Michael Arcangeli, Troika, Art Director

 Jason Dachman, SVG, Chief Editor & Graphics Forum Program Director

 Jason Dachman oversees all aspects of SVG’s North American editorial operations, including the thrice-weekly SVG Insider newsletter and SVG’s annual print publications.
 A member of the SVG team since 2009, Dachman also serves as program director for SVG’s Sports Content Management & Storage (SCMS) Forum, Sports Graphics Forum, and TranSPORT event.
-Prior to joining SVG, he spent three years covering local sports for The Patriot Ledger in Quincy, MA, and spent two years on the production staff of SiriusXM Satellite Radio’s The Ron & Fez Show.
+Prior to joining SVG, he spent three years covering local sports for The Patriot Ledger in Quincy, MA, and two years on the production staff of SiriusXM Satellite Radio’s The Ron & Fez Show.
 Dachman began his career in the Sports Information Department at Northeastern University in Boston, where he also earned a B.A. in media communications and cinema studies.

 Zac Fields, Fox Sports, SVP, Graphic Technology and Innovation

-Zac Fields oversees FOX Sports’ real-time graphic development and integration, software development, and new technology.
-This team provides design, implementation, and support for all of the FOX Sports Media Group.
+Zac Fields oversees Fox Sports’ real-time graphic development and integration, software development, and new technology.
+This team provides design, implementation, and support for all of the Fox Sports Media Group.
 Along with the daily workflows across all FSMG networks, this group provides high-end graphic design with new ways to display information for large events such as the Super Bowl, Daytona 500, MLB World Series, the U.S. Open, and the FIFA World Cup.

 Nick Gold, Chesapeake Systems, Chief Revenue Officer